 Article: Beer Blends

 When planning the 2014 European DoE User Meeting, we were faced with the challenge of hosting a fun evening event as well as giving the closing talk on the final conference day.
-After weighing up several options, we inevitably settled on our favourite topic: beer!Written by Andrew Macpherson, Managing Director, and Paul Nelson, Technical Director.
+After weighing up several options, we inevitably settled on our favourite topic: beer!Written by Andrew Macpherson, Managing Director, and Dr. Paul Nelson, Technical Director.

 Inspired by Mark Anderson's "Black and Blue Moon" experiment, we previously organised a mixture experiment to identify the optimal blend of three different beers.
 However, the results were disappointing, as most tasters preferred the "pure blends" (i.e. as the brewers intended!).

 We thought we'd try to improve on our last attempt, and set up a constrained mixture design: this would cut out the pure blends, and force our tasters to decide how best to balance the three types of beer.
 The three beer types, along with our constrained factor ranges, were:

 We thought that this would provide an enjoyable evening event and allow our delegates to get involved in some real-life experimentation - as well as giving us some data to present during our talk the following day...

 We decided to set up a design that would allow us to build a cubic model, which we felt would be more than adequate to identify any subtle synergistic relationships between the different beer types.
 We used Design Expert to create the required design (including a few replicates for good measure), incorporating the factor constraints as described above:

 This gave us our 16-run design, as shown in tabular and graphical formats (labelled by run number):

 We knew that we'd have a number of beer enthusiasts among our delegates, but even so we thought it risky to ask them to taste 16 different beers!